sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>quazip-qt5</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Qt5 wrapper for the minizip library
+Short desc    : Qt5 wrapper for the minizip library
 URL          : https://github.com/stachenov/quazip
-Лицензия     : GPLv2+ or LGPLv2+
+License      : GPLv2+ or LGPLv2+
-Описание     : QuaZIP is a simple C++ wrapper over Gilles Vollant's ZIP/UNZIP package that
+Descript     : QuaZIP is a simple C++ wrapper over Gilles Vollant's ZIP/UNZIP package that
              : can be used to access ZIP archives.
 It uses Trolltech's Qt toolkit.
              :
              : QuaZIP allows you to access files inside ZIP archives using QIODevice API,